Home › Pollen Count Miami

 Pollen Count Miami — What You Need to Know

-The pollen count in Miami peaks in February–May, though allergy sufferers can experience symptoms from as early as late winter.
+The pollen count in Miami peaks in February–May.
 The Southeast has one of the longest allergy seasons in the country, often running February through October due to its warm, humid climate.

 Why Is Pollen High in Miami?